wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 respondents is especially short or tall, then their contribution is likely to skew the summary statistic in a way that reveals their height.
-Ideally, no individual measurement would have such a signficant impact on the aggregate result, but in general such leakage is inevitable.
+Ideally, no individual measurement would have such a signficant impact on the aggregate result, but in general such leakage is inevitable for exact aggregates.
+Adding some carefully chosen noise to the aggregates can however help hide the contribution of one respondent.

-This intuition can be formalized by the notion differential privacy {{DMNS06}}.
+This intuition can be formalized by the notion of differential privacy {{DMNS06}}.
 Differentially privacy is a property of an algorithm or protocol that computes some function of a set of measurements.
 We say the algorithm or protocol is "differentially private", or "DP", if the probability of observing a particular